CICS110/CICS110.github.io/main/lectures/13_errors_modules_docs/Jared/index.md

 By now this keyword-colon style is probably familiar.
 Here are the components:
 * The keyword `try` (with `:`).
-* The "try block", `try_block_code`.
+* The "try-block", `try_block_code`.
 This code is executed like normal until an exception occurs.
 If an exception occurs, no further code in this block will be executed.
 * The `except` keyword (with `:`).
-* The "except block", `except_block_code`.
+* The "except-block", `except_block_code`.
 This code runs if, and only if, an exception occurs in the try-block.

-So we can put that input-to-float conversion inside a try block in case something bad happens during the conversion.
+So we can put that input-to-float conversion inside a try-block in case something bad happens during the conversion.
-And then we can have an error message print in the except block.
+And then we can have an error message print in the except-block.
-And so that `user_num` is not undefined, we can have `user_num` set to 0 in the except block.
+And to ensure that `user_num` is not undefined, we can have `user_num` set to `0` in the except-block.

 ```py live_py title=Convert_Try_Except
 try: